tomasjames/SFProject/README.md

   - [x] 2D
 - [x] Begin collecting BiBTeX library of references for report
 - [ ] Generate a 3D sphere and place a source (e.g. star) behind to assess radiative transfer.
 Use:
   - [x] Different opacity law (see notes in notebook for papers)
   - [x] Standard 1/r**2 density profile (i.e. decreasing with radius)
   - [x] Standard molecular cloud temperature profile (cooler in the cloud relative to the exterior) (See [#1](https://github.com/tomasjames/ZiggyStarDust/issues/1) for updates)
-  - [ ] Investigate the `ValueError: zero-size array to reduction operation minimum which has no identity` error that RADMC-3D is throwing when trying to run the raytrace with all custom files in place.
+  - [x] Investigate the `ValueError: zero-size array to reduction operation minimum which has no identity` error that RADMC-3D is throwing when trying to run the raytrace with all custom files in place.
+  - [ ] Implement IRF